skienzmatishun/rippreport/content/p/protester-pride/index.md

 - moore
 authors:
 - ripp-report
-alttags: "Group of protesters holding signs, demonstrating against Roy Moore’s candidacy in Baldwin County, Alabama"
+alttags: Group of protesters holding signs, demonstrating against Roy Moore’s candidacy in Baldwin County, Alabama
+related_articles:
+- slug: ayatollah-of-alabama
+  title: “Ayatollah of Alabama”
+  score: 98
+  rank: 1
+- slug: black-hole
+  title: BLACK HOLE
+  score: 95
+  rank: 2
+- slug: court-of-public-opinion
+  title: COURT OF PUBLIC OPINION
+  score: 90
+  rank: 3
+- slug: citizens-fighting-back
+  title: CITIZENS FIGHTING BACK
+  score: 85
+  rank: 4
+- slug: alabama-moore-strange
+  title: ALABAMA MOORE STRANGE
+  score: 85
+  rank: 5
+- slug: blood-in-the-water
+  title: BLOOD IN THE WATER
+  score: 85
+  rank: 6
+- slug: banned-from-the-mall
+  title: BANNED FROM THE MALL
+  score: 75
+  rank: 7
+- slug: above-the-law
+  title: ABOVE THE LAW
+  score: 72
+  rank: 8
+- slug: poison-water-alabama-senate-special-election
+  title: POISON WATER - Alabama Senate Special Election
+  score: 70
+  rank: 9
+- slug: cross-the-line
+  title: CROSS THE LINE
+  score: 65
+  rank: 10
 ---
 The Moore and Bannon show did not count on any protesters, no they thought everyone would just roll over as usual.
 Wrong, and thank God for it.
 Fairhope should be proud that many women in Baldwin County did not allow themselves to be silenced and exercised their constitutional right to peacefully protest the candidacy of Roy Moore.
 Please note I said Roy Moore because he is not a judge, he lost that job twice, by violating his oath of office.